Kaio Jorge: Juventus

 On 26 July 2021, Kaio reportedly agreed to a pre-contract with Italian side Juventus, effective as of 1 January.
 On 2 August, Santos announced an agreement with Juventus for his immediate transfer, with the Italian side paying a rumoured fee of €3 million.
 Juventus officially announced Kaio's transfer on 17 August, signing him on a five-year contract.

 On 23 August, Kaio suffered a medium-grade injury to the rectus femoris.
 On 1 September, Kaio was excluded from Juventus' 23-man squad for the UEFA Champions League group stage.
 He played his first match since this injury (and the first one for Juventus) on 2 October, in a 1–0 away win against cross-city rivals Torino, coming on as substitute in the 89th minute.

 On 20 October, Kaio played a match with Juventus U23 — the reserve team of Juventus — in a 2–2 Serie C away draw against AlbinoLeffe, where he missed a penalty and scored a goal.
 In January 2022, Kaio refused a loan move to Sassuolo.
 On 2 February, Juventus' coach Massimiliano Allegri did not include Kaio in the UEFA Champions League knock-out stage squad.
 Kaio was called up by Juventus U23 again on 22 February, for a match against Pro Patria set to be played the following day, where he injured his patellar tendon.
 He ended the 2021–22 season early, having only played 125 minutes in nine matches with the first team (none as a starter).

+Loan to Frosinone

+On 29 August 2023, Kaio joined newly promoted side Frosinone on a season-long loan.

+Cruzeiro

+On 6 June 2024, Campeonato Brasileiro Série A club Cruzeiro announced a verbal agreement with Juventus and Kaio Jorge's staff for the transfer of the player.
+The deal was officially confirmed five days later after the completion of the medical exams, with Kaio Jorge signing a five-year contract with the club.

 International career

-Kaio was called up to the Brazil U15 team for the 2017 South American U-15 Championship, scoring four goals in three matches during the tournament.
+Kaio Jorge was called up to the Brazil U15 team for the 2017 South American U-15 Championship, scoring four goals in three matches during the tournament.
 On 21 September 2018, he was called up to the U17 team for a friendly tournament in Nantwich and Telford, England.

-On 20 September 2019, Kaio was included in Guilherme Dalla Déa's 21-man list for the 2019 FIFA U-17 World Cup.
-He scored five goals in the competition, including one in the final (a 2–1 defeat of Mexico), and was awarded the Bronze Boot.
+On 20 September 2019, Kaio Jorge was included in Guilherme Dalla Déa's 21-man list for the 2019 FIFA U-17 World Cup.
+He scored five goals in the competition, including one in a 2–1 final defeat against Mexico), and was awarded the Bronze Boot.

+On 25 August 2025, Kaio Jorge received his first call-up to the senior national team for the 2026 FIFA World Cup qualification.
+He debuted against Chile on 4 September, coming on as a substitute in the 70th minute.